 LIBRARY

-Department of Biodiversity,

-Conservation and Attractions
+Department of Biodiversity, Conservation and Attractions

 This PDF has been created for digital preservation.
 It may be used for research but is not suitable for other purposes.
 It may be superseded by a more current version or just be out-of-date and have no relevance to current situations.

+^{} Site being developed April 1989

+REMEMBER

-REMEMBER BE CAREFUL: Your enjoyment and safety in natural environments is our concern, but your responsibility.
-BE CLEAN: Put your litter in bins or, better still, take it with you.
-Bury organic waste at least 30 cm deep and at least 100 m from water sources, picnic areas or campsites where toilets are not provided.
-BE COOL: Don't light fires except in BBQs provided.
+BE CAREFUL; Your enjoyment and safety in natural environments is our concern, but your responsibility.

+BE CLEAN; Put your litter in bins, or better still, take it with you.
+Bury organic waste at least 30cm deep where toilets are not provided.

+BE COOL; Don't light fires, except in BBQ's provided.
 Bring your own portable gas stove.

-STAY ON THE ROAD: Normal road rules apply.
+STAY ON THE ROAD; Normal road rules apply.
 Stay on the best formed roads in national parks and forest areas.
+For your own safety don't travel on logging roads.

+FURTHER INFORMATION

-For your own safety, don't travel on logging roads.
-FURTHER INFORMATION CALM officers are always glad to help you.
-Do not hesitate to contact them it you need information or assistance.
+CALM officers are always glad to help you.
+Do not hesitate to contact them if you need information or assistance.

 DEPARTMENT OF CONSERVATION AND LAND MANAGEMENT

-Walpole District Office, South-West Highway, Walpole (098) 40 1027 Southern Forests Region, Brain St, Manjimup (097) 71 1988 State Headquarters, 50 Hayman Rd, Como (09) 334 0333 WALPOLE NORNALUP National Park
+Walpole District Office, South-West Highway, Walpole (098) 40 1027

+Southern Forests Region, Brain St, Manjimup.
+(097) 71 1988

+State Headquarters, 50 Hayman Rd, Como, W.A.
+(09) 367 0333